 Weighted blanket/bean bag squish/foam roller

 A bit of weight on the body can help calm and reduce stress in children and adults.
-For example, a weighted blanket might help but always abide by safe seeping practises.
+For example, a weighted blanket might help but always abide by safe sleeping practises.

 Reducing visual stimulation by dimming the lights can help calm down a hyped-up or stressed out tot.
 If you have dimmer switches, you can turn them down.
 Otherwise, try turning some lights off, hopping under a blanket with them for some softer light or darkness, or give them an eye mask and encourage them to wear it while they use their imagination.